Systematic Alien Verification for Entitlements: Use by customer agencies

+General process

 The general way SAVE is used is as follows.
 The noncitizen first submits all the necessary documentation for the program he or she is applying to; eligibility criteria can vary based on the person's immigration status, the state, and the program being applied to.
 If the documentation in principle demonstrates eligibility, the caseworker at the agency can use SAVE to verify that the documentation is accurate.
 If Initial Verification fails, then the caseworker can and must, if the applicant wants, submit the case for Additional Verification and then, if necessary, submit Form G-845.
 If the verification fails to demonstrate the validity of the documentation, the applicant is not granted the benefit.
 As of 2016, the caseworker could not use this failure to conclude that the applicant is lying about his/her status, or to use it to report the applicant to US Immigration and Customs Enforcement.